oenu/Nebulate/readme.md

 When users click on a video in the extension, the extension will send a request to the server with the video ID.
 The server will then look up the video in the database and return the Nebula video information if it is available, which is then used to open the video in the browser.
 This is done to minimize the size of extension and allow for redirects to be updated without updating the extension database.

 > Note: This is a proof of concept project and is not intended to be used in production in its current state.

-### Chrome Extension
-To use the extension in Chrome run `yarn build:extension`, open the chrome://extensions page and click the "Add" button.
-Then click the `Load unpacked extension` button and select the folder that contains the unpacked extension (`dist`).

-This will install the extension with the assumption that you are running the server locally, this can be changed in the `/extension/src/background.ts` file.

 # Screenshots